Coventry and Warwick

 Academic

 The taught programme is structured around the standard academic year of three terms (September to July).
 For each of these terms in the first year, trainees are normally scheduled two days a week in the university and three days on clinical placement.
-Outside of the academic sessions, trainees will spend three or four days a week on clinical placement with one or two days of each week allocated for private study.
+Outside of the academic sessions, trainees will spend three or four days a week on clinical placement with one or two days of each week allocated for study/research activity.

-The course commences with a three/four week induction block.
+The course commences with a four or five week induction block.
 This block will provide an introduction to the academic modules and largely concentrates on preparation for going on placement.
 The induction block includes a substantial part of the Foundations of Personal and Professional Development module and an introduction to the other three academic modules: Psychological Approaches in Clinical Practice I, Theory and Practice in Clinical Psychology: Adult Lifespan and Research Methods in Clinical Psychology I. In addition, mandatory Trust induction will also be time-tabled.
 By the time they go on placement, trainees should have acquired an understanding of assessment interviewing skills and counselling skills, formulation skills and an introduction to the main psychological models.
 They will have begun their psychological presentations teaching which focuses on the adult lifespan.
 Trainees will also have covered core professional practice issues relevant to working in line with BPS/HCPC guidelines.

 The timetable for second year trainees is similar but they are allocated some additional days of study leave (in place of university days) during term time.